danielrbenjamin/WeBWorKer/README.md

 Available at https://chromewebstore.google.com/detail/webworker/cokogomdladilchdakkknehhnnoipbke

-Should work with most implementations of WebWorK, please create an issue on GitHub if you notice any errors.
+Should work with most implementations of WeBWorK, please create an issue on GitHub if you notice any errors.

 Based off of [WeBWorKMathView by Noah Tajwar](https://github.com/noaht11/WeBWorKMathView) and [WeBWorK Parentheses Checker by James Yuzawa](yuzawa-san/webwork-parentheses-checker).